apdavison/fairgraph/fairgraph/queries/README.md

 ## 2) Repeat for all Namespaces and Classes of interest

-Here is a few combinations:
+Here are a few example combinations:

-Uniminds-Dataset
+1. Minds-Activity
+2. Uniminds-Project
+3. Uniminds-Person
+4. ...

-## 3) Configure the
+## 3) Configure the KG Objects handled by fairgraph

 Open the [config.py](./config.py) file and write down all the Namespaces (with their version) and Classes that you have saved as a query in the KGE editor.